sylhare/sylhare.github.io/_posts/2022/2022-06-13-Graphql-api-client-in-react-component.md

 ## ⚙️ Implementation

-We're assuming here, that you have a working GraphQL server that is advertising the used query and mutations, in our case it would be an [Apollo GraphQL server][10].
+We're assuming here that you have a working GraphQL server advertising the used query and mutations.
+In our case, it would be an [Apollo GraphQL server][10].

 > "Apollo to React?, ...Apollo to React!
 Do you copy?"